 In July 2001, she won the title of Best Vocalist

 in the BBC Jazz Awards hosted by Humphrey Lyttleton at London’s

 Queen Elizabeth Hall.
 She was one of the stars of the acclaimed

 Gilles Peterson ‘Jazz Britannia’ programme shown on

 BBC 2, from the Barbican which featured influential music of British

 She continues in the forefront of British jazz

-Winstone was awarded an MBE in the Queen’s Birthday Honours
+Winstone was awarded an MBE in the Queen’s

-in Bremen for her contribution to European Jazz.
+Jazz Ahead Award in Bremen for her contribution to European Jazz.